apache/flink/docs/dev/stream/python.md

 There are two main constraints for using Jython:

 * The latest Python supported version is 2.7
-* It is not straightforward to use Python C extensions
+* It is not straightforward to use Python C extensions, which may prevent reuse of some libraries

+(For more information please see <https://wiki.python.org/jython/JythonFaq/GeneralInfo>.)

+One possible alternative for streaming that allows for native Python execution would be the Apache Beam portability framework with the Flink runner.

 Streaming Program Example
 -------------------------